 - Make sure that SSH agent is running on a client.

 We hope this allows people still using OpenSSH on target nodes to receive the benefits of Teleport’s recorded sessions and audit capabilities.
-You can read more about the recording proxy mode in Teleport’s online documentation or reach out to us for a demo.
+You can read more about Teleport’s OpenSSH mode or reach out to us for a demo.

 - SSH into your AWS infrastructure using Github for RBAC

 - Teleport 2.4 released

 Want to stay informed?